landing-ai/vision-agent-tools/docs/shared_model_manager.md

 The usage example demonstrates adding models and then using them with their respective functionalities.

-⚠️ ❕: we should ALWAYS **add model instance to CPU** , and model pool will automatically put it in GPU.
+⚠️ ❕: We should ALWAYS **add model instance on CPU** to the pool.
+This avoids overwhelming the GPU memory, and model pool will automatically put it in GPU when the model is fetched..

 ```python